 Something that has been earned honestly and fairly can never rightly be taken away.
-Receiving something that was not earned is unjust, and therefore contrary to our values.
-Unearned benefits must also be taken from someone else, and thus hold no value.
+Receiving something that was not earned (outside of reasonable gifts) is unjust, and therefore contrary to our values.
 We should never accept free things or unearned privileges; we must earn everything we get.